FAQ: Frequently Asked Questions for Exchange Programs

 What is the grading scale at Tohoku University?

-Your transcript will be sent to your home university about two months after your exchange period ends.
+Your official transcript and other certificates will be mailed by post directly to your home university (coordinator) approximately 2 months after your exchange period ends.

 Is there any scholarship available other than the JASSO scholarship for exchange students?